Who am I and what do I do?

 As you already can see on this website, my name is Laurens van der Blom.
 I’m a Dutchie (no, not the doughnut), living in the nether regions of the Netherlands.
 More specifically, the region where delicious “ vlaaien” are extremely common all over the place: Limburg.
 My hometown is Maastricht.

-My current employer is BCT, situated in Sittard, where I'm a software architect.
-I'm mainly responsible for the software architecture of BCT's software products (as the name obviously implies).
-Applying national and international standards is one of the primary things that I do when designing software, as this improves interoperability and compatibility of BCT's software products with those of others (just so you know: I don't like vendor lock-ins).
-Basically, I'm all about the ISO 25010 standard: Software quality and reliability are and should always be priority #1.
+My current employer is CGI.
+My local office is situated in Maastricht.
+My job title is software architect.
+Applying national and international standards is one of the primary things that I do when designing software, as this improves interoperability and compatibility of software products of CGI’s customers with those of others (just so you know: I don’t like vendor lock-ins).
+Basically, I’m all about the ISO 25010 standard: Software quality and reliability are and should always be priority #1.
 I also specialise in matters regarding integrations, security (including ISO 27001) and artificial intelligence, so most of the time I keep myself occupied with those subjects.
 And at other times?
 Well, read on.

 What do I think of things?